 We need repeated reminders that we are not the power behind the getting.
 He powerfully and lovingly gives.

-So, today I will nap and stare out the window.
-Instead of calling and texting, I’ll just commune with Him.
-I will take time to watch the kids and really see how special he made them.
-And I’ll discipline my mind to ponder how great and capable He is at every little thing.
+So nap and stare out the window.
+Instead of calling and texting, spend time in communication with Him.
+Watch the kids and study how special he made them.
+Discipline your mind to ponder how great and capable He is at every little thing.

-God can accomplish more through my day of rest than I can in a thousand days spent in tireless exertion.
+God can accomplish more through one day of rest than we can in a thousand days spent in tireless exertion.
+Let’s remember to temper our striving with the peaceful moments of trusting and depending on Him.

 He gives to His beloved even in his sleep.
 Psalm 127:2